 Should You Be Able to Bench Press 225 Pounds?

 Nope.
 Don’t listen to Reddit.
 Fitness culture has a weird fetish with two plates stacked on each side of the bar—an arbitrary feat hardened into a significant metric due to its persistent, if unhelpful use to sort players in the NFL combine.
-While it is indeed impressive to bench 225 pounds; for many, that number is out of reach.
+While it is indeed impressive to bench 225 pounds; for many, that amount of weight is out of reach.
 As mentioned above, strength is relative.
 However, if it just so happens to stack up as the perfect goal for your current mass-to-weight ratio, then hey, go for it.

 How to Bench More